COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+### March 29, 2020 (5:16 am PST)
+**_File updates_**
+- Added "DateExpiry" to capture the time, as applicable or provided, at which a given policy issuance is meant to expire in the absence of a deliberate extension, amendment, etc. Work is ongoing to capture this information for earlier policy issuances.
+- Added "LastUpdatedNotes" to provide additional detail, as helpful, to data updates.

+**_State updates_**
+_In-progress for March 29_
+- Policies for which enactment occurred at 11:59 pm on date x are now being coded as the following day (datex+1).
+Work is ongoing to ensure this proper data capture; "NEBusinessClose" and "StayAtHome" are the current priorities for this.
+Where changes have occurred already, they are documented under "LastUpdatedNotes" for 20200329.

 ### March 27, 2020 (5:49 am PST)
 **_File updates_**
 - Merged "location_id" and "StateFIPS" into master data file to enable easier use.